srividyavn/Detecting-Insider-Attacks-in-SQL-DB-Using-Blockchain/README.md

 # Detecting-Insider-Attacks-in-SQL-DB-Using-Blockchain

-Developed a project to detect insider threat in SQL database using multichain environment which is a blockchain technology.
-I have used MYSQL, python Tkinter based GUI for front end and for back end PHP.
+Applications that are built on a centralized database are often at risk for insider attacks.
+Any user with administrative privileges can tamper the database easily and it is difficult to predict.
+We implemented a solution in which detecting insider attacks using the SQL database in the multichain environment, which is a blockchain technology that follows tamper resistance property.
+We have developed a student management system and performed create, update, select and delete operations.

+# Keywords— Integrity, Security, Blockchain, Multichain, Tamper resistance, Centralized database.